QuentinRa/blog.quentinra.dev/programming-languages/databases/relational/plsql/index.md

 Procedures are not available in PL/pgSQL.
 They are similar to functions, but they

 * 🥯 don't return a result
-* 🧳 write the result in a variable marked `OUT`
+* 🧳 write any result in variables marked `OUT`
-* 🌍 can be called outside a SELECT statement.
+* 🌍 can be called outside a SELECT statement

 To execute a procedure, you can use: